Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 Code-required upgrades.
 Denver and Colorado jurisdictions require certain code upgrades when a roof replacement crosses specific scope thresholds — ice and water shield at eaves and valleys, updated drip edge, ventilation corrections.
 These are legitimate required line items that adjusters frequently omit from initial scopes.

 Pipe boot replacements.
-Every penetration on a replaced roof gets a new pipe boot.
+Every penetration on a replaced roof receives a new pipe boot.
 This is standard installation practice and a warranty requirement.
-Adjusters frequently scope pipe boot replacement as a separate line item that gets missed.
+Adjusters frequently miss pipe boot replacement as a discrete line item.

 Material price adjustments.
 Xactimate pricing — the estimating software most insurers use — is updated periodically.
 When material costs have increased between the adjustment date and the installation date, updated pricing is a legitimate supplement item.